• About

 bathroom makeover before

 Since I was working in my master bathroom, and our master bedroom is pretty big, I used the bedroom space to set up my painting station.
 I laid down a plastic drop cloth on the carpet and covered some tables with packing paper.
-With only 4 door fronts and 3 drawers to paint, this set up worked nicely and I had enough room.

 I really don’t know where I would have been able to set up everything for doing a kitchen job though.
 Our garage is too full of large tools, and the main space of the house often has kids and a dog running around.